wur-bioinformatics/introduction-to-bioinformatics/week5.md

 understanding of life that will allow us to simulate the effects of interventions (mutations, drug treatments etc.) or even (re)design genes and proteins to improve certain behaviour, such as production levels of desired compounds in biotechnology.
-While we still have a long way to go, -omics data analysis is an essential element in systems biology.
+While we still have a long way to go, omics data analysis is an essential element in systems biology.

 ### Transcriptomics